 Blink and you’ll miss it… HR has been digitalised!

-Spurred on by the rise in remote working, numerous lockdowns, and widespread automation, HR has undergone a significant digital transformation.
+Spurred on by the rise in pandemic lockdowns, remote working, artificial intelligence (AI), and widespread automation, HR has undergone a significant digital transformation.

 In the rush to build comprehensive remote work policies, handle departures and hires, and virtually onboard recruits, HR teams have been forced to adopt new technology at lightning speed.